PfisterFactor/bear-equation-render/README.md

 A limitation is it needs to be connected to the internet to render.
 I could probably fix this but I wanted to throw it together fast.
 I'll probably fix it in the future and update this.

 I don't know if I'll add LaTeX support yet.

+# Known Bugs / Limitations

+- There is an issue with the Node.js mathjax backend that crashes the rendering engine when "(sqrt)" is typed (or variations thereof).
+Hopefully they'll release a fix, so I don't have to do a hacky workaround.
+Just restart the program if this occurs.